 Gains derived from trading of marketable securities are generally subject to VAT at 6% on net gains (i.e. gains offset against losses).
-However, Circular 36, Circular Caishui [2016] No.70, Circular 81 and Circular 127 specifically provide that gains derived by (a) QFI from the trading of marketable securities (including China A Shares and China B Shares) in the PRC, or (b) overseas investors (including entities and individuals) from trading of China A Shares through the Stock Connects are temporarily exempted from VAT.
+However, Circular 36, Circular Caishui [2016] No.70, Circular 81 and Circular 127 specifically provide that gains derived by (a) QFI from the trading of marketable securities (including China A Shares and China B Shares) in the PRC, or (b) overseas investors (including entities and individuals) from trading of China A Shares and China-incorporated ETFs through Stock Connect are temporarily exempted from VAT.

 In addition, deposit interest income is not subject to VAT.
-Dividend income or profit distributions on equity investment derived from Mainland China are also not included in the taxable scope of VAT.
+Dividend income or profit distributions on equity investment and fund distributions derived from Mainland China are also not included in the taxable scope of VAT.

-Under the current VAT regulations, there are no specific rules or regulations governing the taxation for the gains derived from trading of China B Shares.
+Under the current VAT regulations, there are no specific rules or regulations governing the taxation for the gains derived from trading of China B Shares except through the QFI regime.
 Hence, the tax treatment for investment in such securities is governed by the general VAT regulations.
-Under such general VAT provisions, a Portfolio could be technically subject to a 6% VAT plus local surcharges of up to 12% based on the VAT paid on gains derived from the trading of China B Shares (except through the QFI regime).
-However, the PRC tax authorities have not actively collected VAT and local surcharges from non-PRC tax resident enterprises on gains realised from China B Shares whereby both the purchase and sale of such shares are conducted on public stock exchanges in practice.
+Under such general VAT provisions, a Portfolio could be technically subject to a 6% VAT on gains derived from the trading of China B Shares (except through the QFI regime).
+However, the PRC tax authorities have not actively collected VAT from non-PRC tax resident enterprises on gains realised from China B Shares whereby both the purchase and sale of such shares are conducted on public stock exchanges in practice.

-Urban maintenance and construction tax (currently at the rate ranging from 1% to 7%), educational surcharge (currently at the rate of 3%) and local educational surcharge (currently at the rate of 2%) are imposed based on the VAT liabilities.
+Before 1 September 2021, urban maintenance and construction tax (currently at the rate ranging from 1% to 7%), educational surcharge (currently at the rate of 3%) and local educational surcharge (currently at the rate of 2%) (collectively referred to as "local surcharges") were imposed based on the VAT liabilities.